Vasily Podkolzin: Playing career

+As a pending restricted free agent, Podkolzin was re-signed by the Canucks to a two-year, $2 million contract on 19 April 2024.
+Before commencing his contract with the Canucks, Podkolzin was traded by Vancouver to the Edmonton Oilers in exchange for a fourth-round pick in the 2025 NHL entry draft on 18 August 2024.

 International play

 In 2018, Podkolzin captained Russia in the Hlinka Gretzky Cup where he won a bronze medal.
 In the bronze medal game against the United States, Podkolzin scored a hat trick in a 5–4 victory.
 He led the tournament in scoring with 8 goals, 3 assists and 11 total points in 5 games.

 Podkolzin next played internationally at the 2019 World Junior Championships in Vancouver, Canada.
 He recorded 3 assists in 7 games, helping Russia win bronze.
 He also played at the 2019 Under-18 World Championships, scoring four points in seven games.
 Podkolzin then played in the 2020 World Junior Championships in Ostrava.
 He scored five points in seven games, registering a goal and 4 assists.
 Russia fell in the final to Canada, leaving with a silver medal.
 In 2021, he was named captain of Team Russia, where he led the team to a 4th place finish.
 He scored four points in seven games with two goals and two assists.